microsoft/vscode-react-native/README.md

 For example, you can modify the `target` field to specify the simulator you want to target for iOS debugging.

 ### Debugging with Typescript and Haul
-If you use Haul instead react-native packager, you have to add `sourceMapPathOverrides` option in `launch.json`
+If you use Haul instead react-native packager, you have to add `sourceMapPathOverrides` option to `launch.json`

 For example:
 ```